ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 });
 ```

-Note that when creating the `HttpServiceToolKit` for the `GuestWifi` service, we provide the service URL and authentication configurations to the `HttpServiceToolKit` initializer to establish the connection with the service
+Note that when creating the `HttpServiceToolKit` for the `GuestWiFi` service, we provide the service URL and authentication configurations to the `HttpServiceToolKit` initializer to establish the connection with the service.

 ### Step 4 - Create the Agent

-To create the Agent, we first need to initialize a model (e.g., GPT3, GPT4).
+To create the agent, we first need to initialize a model (e.g., GPT3, GPT4).
 In this example, we initialize the agent with the `ChatGptModel` model as follows:

 <!-- To initialize the `GPT3Model`, we need to provide OpenAI API key `openAIToken`.
 We can set the `modelConfig` parameter to change the model name (`default:text-davinci-003`) or other hyperparameters such as `temperature`, `max_tokens` etc. -->